frankier/skelshop/docs/identification.md

    1. Identifying clusters by comparison with one or more references.
    2. Identifying clusters manually by inspection of prototypical images.

-## Construction a face reference library
+## Construction of a face reference library

 A face reference library is simply a directory containing a number of directories, each containing photos containing the face of some individual of